-“ /> Haleji is 50 miles from Karachi and about a kilometer of the Thatta road.
-Back in the days (so I’d told by those over 40) it was a very popular & beautiful spot, but not any longer.
-Haleji was famous for fishing but now the fishes are all dead, or not fit to eat. [more to follow]
+Haleji is 50 miles from Karachi and about a kilometer off the Thatta road.
+Back in the days (so I’d been told by those over 40) it was a very popular & beautiful spot, but not any longer.
+Haleji was famous for fishing but now the fishes are depleted, or not fit to eat. [more to follow]

 Haleji lake is populated by over 70 species if migratory aquatic birds, including flamingoes, pelicans, herons, egrets and pheasant tailed jacanas as well as marsh crocodiles.

 This can be combined with a visit to the Chaukandi Tombs to make a round trip of about 8-10 hours.
 It’s a long drive, but extremely interesting.
 Thatta has a number of places worth visiting, and the city is in the World Heritage List.
 Alexander the Great stopped here for a short breather while he was about conquering the world.
 See ‘Travelwebs entry on Thatta’ http://www.travel.web.pk/destinations/archaeological_sites/thatta.asp.

 Keenjhar lake (also known as Kalri) is just to the west of Thatta.
 One can bird watch, or just enjoy the water.
 From ‘Wild Life of Pakistan’ http://www.wildlifeofpakistan.com/wetlands.htm: